Amy Sherman-Palladino: Gilmore Girls

-Sherman-Palladino is best known as the creator and executive producer of Gilmore Girls (2000–07), an hour-long television comedy drama that aired initially on The WB network and concluded on its successor network, The CW.
+Sherman-Palladino is best known as the creator and executive producer of Gilmore Girls (2000–07), a television comedy drama series that aired initially on The WB network and concluded on its successor network, The CW.
 A four-episode revival aired on Netflix in 2016.
 In selling the show, Sherman-Palladino says that during her pitch meeting for landing a script order, Gilmore Girls was presented as a last-ditch effort thought up on the spot due to a lacking response from the network executives towards her other ideas.
 She presented this last hope as a "show about a mother and daughter, but they're more like best friends" and the executives were all sold immediately.
 During a trip to Connecticut, she and husband Daniel Palladino were inspired to center the show there, allowing a rich setting for a small-town community and the divide from the WASPy social setting of Hartford, Connecticut.

-In producing the show, Sherman-Palladino and her husband wore many hats as the creative forces of the show, writing a large number of the episodes and also acting as directors, producers and show runners for six years of its seven-year run.
+In producing the show, Sherman-Palladino and her husband wore many hats as the creative forces of the show, writing a large number of the episodes and also acting as directors, producers and showrunners for six years of its seven-year run.

 End of working relationship with Gilmore Girls

 On April 20, 2006, it was announced that Sherman-Palladino and her husband Daniel could not come to an agreement with The CW to continue their contracts.
 As a result, the Palladinos' involvement with Gilmore Girls came to an end.
 The official statement was as follows: "Despite our best efforts to return and ensure the future of Gilmore Girls for years to come, we were unable to reach an agreement with the studio and are therefore leaving when our contracts expire at the end of this season.
-Our heartfelt thanks go out to our amazing cast, hard-working crew and loyal fans."
+Our heartfelt thanks go out to our amazing cast, hard-working crew, and loyal fans."
 Writer and producer David S. Rosenthal replaced them.

 The couple did an interview with TV Guide writer Michael Ausiello, where they went further into their reasons for leaving the show.

 In a 2012 interview with Vulture, in which Sherman-Palladino was asked to reflect on the issue, she responded It was a botched negotiation.
 It really was about the fact that I was working too much.
 I was going to be the crazy person who was locked in my house and never came out.
-I heard a lot of 'Amy doesn't need a writing staff because she and [her husband] Dan Palladino write everything!'
-I thought, That's a great mentality on your part, but if you want to keep the show going for two more years, let me hire more writers.
+I heard a lot of "Amy doesn't need a writing staff because she and [her husband] Dan Palladino write everything!"
+I thought, "That's a great mentality on your part, but if you want to keep the show going for two more years, let me hire more writers."
 By the way, all this shit we asked for?
 They had to do anyway when we left.
 They hired this big writing staff and a producer-director onstage.
 That's what bugged me the most.
 They wound up having to do what we asked for anyway, and I wasn't there.